Maria Eitel

-Maria Eitel is the founder and Chair of the Nike Foundation, which supports the work of The Girl Effect, of which she is the founder and Chair.
+Maria Solandros Eitel is the founder and Chair of the Nike Foundation, which supports the work of The Girl Effect, of which she is the founder and Chair.
 Before founding the Nike Foundation, Eitel was the first Vice President for Corporate Responsibility at Nike Inc.

 Early life and education

 Born and raised in Everett, Washington, Eitel has a BA in Humanistic Studies from McGill University in Quebec in 1983 and later earned a master's degree in Foreign Service at Georgetown University in 1988.
 In 2001, she completed the Stanford Business School Executive Programme.
 She holds an Honorary Doctorate of Humanities from Babson College and is a Visiting Fellow of Practice at the Blavatnik School of Government at Oxford University.

 Career

 Early career

 Eitel began her career as a journalist, serving as a producer for television stations in Seattle and Washington, D.C. before entering public service as a producer for Worldnet, a project of the United States Information Agency.
 In 1989, she joined the administration of President George H.W.
 Bush, serving as Deputy Director of Media Affairs at the White House.
 In 1992 she was appointed to the role of Special Assistant for Media Affairs to the President George H.W.
 Bush.

 After leaving the White House at the end of the Bush administration in January 1993, Eitel went on to manage communications and public relations at MCI Communications, served as director of Public Affairs for the Corporation for Public Broadcasting, and led Corporate Affairs for Microsoft's European division headquartered in Paris, France.